Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Window functions

-The window has finite support and is easy and fast to implement.
+This window has finite support and is easy and fast to implement.
 Moreover, its Fourier transform is available analytically.
-B-splines have polynomial degree of smoothness and consequently, whenever they are used in an FFT-based method, in order to reduce approximation errors and to achieve high accuracies, the FFT grid size must be increased significantly.
+B-splines have polynomial degree of smoothness and consequently, if B-splines of low order are used in an FFT-based method, the FFT grid size must be increased significantly to achieve high accuracy.